FELA is a federal system that is allocated to injured railroad employees and their families.

 Employers of railroad employees have specific duties that are mandated under FELA.
 They are:

-- To provide a reasonably safe workplace with safety devices and safe equipment for their employees.
+- To provide a reasonably safe workplace with safety devices and safety equipment for their employees.

 - To inspect the workplace to ensure that all safety measures are being met and that it is free of hazards.